mpiorowski/task/README.md

 3. Add new service layer to the server to add / remove favorites ( `favorites_http.go` )
 4. Add new endpoints to the server ( `main.go` )

-To clean the database, just remove the db.sqlite files inside `system` folder and restart the Docker container.
+To clean the database, just remove the `db.sqlite3` files inside `system` folder and restart the Docker container.